arcolinuxd/arco-bspwm/README.md

 # ArcoLinuxD BSPWM Desktop

-All credits to Nick Petrov & Kevin Yanez aka (INTRCPTR)	for making this configuration.

-# Start by installing the latest ArcoLinuxD installation
+# Start by installing the latest ArcoLinuxD iso

 Download at https://arcolinux.info and burn to usb